 The life of the logger is always deemed particularly difficult; that of the Newfoundlander surpassed, by far.

 The Newfoundland and Labrador Heritage Web Site is enormously informative.
 They have graciously allowed permission to link to an amazing video.
 It is amazing in the first place, that video was captured in that day in the weather that was, at active work sites – and is preserved.
 It is amazing for the portrayal of working conditions and the awesome people it depicts.
-The video is entitled “A Loggers Life Before Confederation”.
+To view the video, click “A Loggers Life Before Confederation”

 LOGGING IN NEWFOUNDLAND: AFTER CONFEDERATION